 The indoor evaporator coil turns very cold as the refrigerant inside of it absorbs heat from the warm air blowing over it.
 However, it should never freeze up.
 If the coil is iced over, it has trouble absorbing and removing heat, which is how your air conditioner cools down your home (refrigeration).

 The reason this coil may freeze is that there is:

 Sometimes, solving your low airflow problems is simple.
 You may only need to change the filter.
 When the air filter is too dirty, it’s clogged with debris that may block air from moving throughout the system.
 This means that warm air is limited, which may allow the system to freeze.

 Otherwise, it’s so important that you call a technician ASAP.
-Professional AC technicians can seal refrigerant leaks, fix a broken fan, or take on whatever else your AC unit needs.
+Professional AC repair technicians can seal refrigerant leaks, fix a broken fan, or take on whatever else your AC unit needs.